Bandwidth limits for accounts

-To address migration needs, you can download your entire mailbox approximately 3 times per month.Effects
+To address migration needs, you can download your entire mailbox about 3 times per month.Effects

 When trying to access a suspended account, you receive an error message on the sign in page.
-The suspension typically lasts for one hour but can last as long as 24 hours.
-A user can access and use the account again after the end of this suspension period, at which time the bandwidth limit is automatically reset.
+The suspension typically lasts for one hour but can last up to 24 hours.
+A user can access and use the account again after the end of the suspension period, at which time the bandwidth limit is automatically reset.

 Some email clients may retry failed actions again and again until they use up the account's bandwidth allowance.
 Try to recreate the profile or sync relationship on all IMAP clients to make sure that they aren't retrying any pending actions.